1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 - You can edit the `printer.cfg` and every other file just directly within Mainsail and don't have to SSH to the Raspberry Pi.
 - You already have a heightmap function included which allows you to create and display the meshview after executing an ABL.
 - If your slicer does support it (SuperSlicer does), you can have thumbnails of your models displayed.
-- There's also a G-Code viewer already built in and you have the possibilty to create custom macros for e.g. executing backups and activate them with one click.
+- There's also a G-Code viewer already built in.
+- You have the possibilty to create custom macros for e.g. executing backups and activate them with one click.
 - And much more..

 **Fluidd** is (imho) pretty similar to Mainsail, but it doesn't seem to be maintained as much as Mainsail (afaik).